apache/metron/metron-deployment/README.md

 How do I deploy Metron on a single VM?
 --------------------------------------

-**Note:** The [Parser Aggregation](../metron-platform/metron-parsing/metron-parsing-storm#parser-aggregation) feature does not currently exist in the management UI.
-In order to address resource limitations in the full dev development environments, bro, yaf, and snort have been aggregated into a single parser topology.
-However, the Management UI is not currently able to display its status until the feature is added.
-Aggregated parsers can still be created via Ambari and the command line scripts.

 This will deploy Metron and all of its dependencies on a virtual machine running on your computer.

 #### What is this good for?